|www.easygofarm.net All rights reserved.

 circumstances, could roll completely over.

 Fourteen years after the discovery of the pencil-shaped molecules called

 carbon nanotubes, scientists are finally learning to exploit their remarkable

 properties.
 Nanotubes are nine times as strong as steel...but they are

 difficult to manipulate because each tube is just 1/350,000 as wide as the

 In August Ray Baughman at the University of Texas in Dallas and his

-colleagues reported a way to weave nanotubes into usefully large material.
+colleagues reported a way to weave nanotubes into usefully large

-just a quarter of a pound.
+weighs just a quarter of a pound.